Skip to contents

 Non-ordered dimension: No reference group & favourable indicator: Highest estimate / Lowest estimate No reference group & adverse indicator: Lowest estimate / Highest estimate Reference group & favourable indicator: Reference estimate / Lowest estimate Reference group & adverse indicator: Lowest estimate / Reference estimate

-Type of summary measure: Simple; relative; unweighted.
+Type of summary measure: Simple; relative; unweighted

-Applicability: Any dimension of inequality.
+Applicability: Any dimension of inequality

 References

-Schlotheuber, A., & Hosseinpoor, A. R. (2022).
+Schlotheuber, A, Hosseinpoor, AR.
 Summary measures of health inequality: A review of existing measures and their application.
-International Journal of Environmental Research and Public Health, 19 (6), 3697.
+Int J Environ Res Public Health.
+2022;19(6):3697. doi:10.3390/ijerph19063697.

-Ahn J, Harper S, Yu M, Feuer EJ, Liu B, Luta G. Variance Estimation and Confidence Intervals for 11 Commonly Used Health Disparity Measures.
+Ahn J, Harper S, Yu M, Feuer EJ, Liu B, Luta G. Variance estimation and confidence intervals for 11 commonly used health disparity measures.
 JCO Clin Cancer Inform.
-2018 Dec;2:1--19.
+2018;2:1-19. doi:10.1200/CCI.18.00031.

 Examples